Zilliqa/zilliqa-unity-sdk/README.md

 Install note:</br>
-In order to use this in your Unity3D project, don't forget to first unpack the Zilliqa-Unity3D-SDK-Additional-files.zip.
+In order to use this in your Unity3D project, don't forget to first unpack:</br>
+ Zilliqa-Unity3D-SDK-Additional-files.zip in the project root folder</br>
+ Assets/ScriptsBouncyCastle.zip in the Assets/ folder.

 .